 Ok – our last trip to the National Park – and the Llyn Peninsula is often known as Snowdon’s Arm!
 It’s around 30 miles long and will take you down some of the most gorgeous beaches and sea views in the region.
 It’s a designated Area of Outstanding Natural Beauty, too.

-As you might imagine, Wales has boundless holiday potential, particularly if you have pets.
+As you might imagine, there is plenty of luxury dog friendly things in Wales.
 It is just as well-known for its woodland and National Trust scenes as it is for its coast.
 It’s the only country in the world to have a walking trail that extends the whole of its coastline!
 That’s an incredible feat and one that many dog walkers are going to want to check out for themselves.

 Walks across Wales are only the beginning.
-Have you started looking into the best dog attractions in Wales, too?
+Have you started looking into pet friendly days out in Wales, too?
 This is a country of dog lovers, meaning you are always sure to find more than a few interesting spots where pets are welcome all year round.

 Wales offers such a diverse holiday experience.
 Whether you are heading here for an overnight stay or a longer stretch of time, there are lots to see and do.
 What’s more, your pets are sure to love the sheer variety of natural scenes and trails in the area.
 There are more than a few good places to walk dogs if you know where to look.